Why Does My Fireplace Stink?

 The chimney technicians at Above & Beyond Chimney Service are often able to use specific smells to diagnose problems within your chimney.
 For instance, if there’s a musty smell inside your fireplace it’s clear that rainwater is getting inside your chimney.
 The best thing to do in this case: Have a chimney cap installed to keep moisture out of your chimney where it can do nothing but harm.

 If your chimney is allowing smoke to escape into your living space (known as “backpuffing”), it may be that your damper isn’t fully open or that you have exhaust fans pulling fireplace air towards themselves.
 Not only is this annoying, but it can be dangerous, as smoke carries with it odorless, tasteless carbon monoxide.
 Chimney caps and dampers can help with this problem.

 Do you live in Suffolk County, Plymouth County, Norfolk County or Barnstable County?
-Above & Beyond Chimney Service serves South Newton and South Shore, Massachusetts, as well as other neighboring cities and towns.
+Above & Beyond Chimney Service serves South Framingham and South Shore, Massachusetts, as well as other neighboring cities and towns.
 Schedule your chimney inspection today — call 781-383-0415.